 Spud is a nine-year-old male Jack Russell Terrier who requires an experienced owner.
 His new family must lead him on a leash, as he can become vocal and snap if another dog approaches.

 He enjoys human company and is looking for a quieter home where he can get lots of stories and attention.
 Spud may need housework, but he is an intelligent boy and will need someone at home most of the time.
+Spud cannot live with dogs or cats, but he can live with secondary school children.

 9. Zenna

 She came to the centre as a stray, so the staff had no basic information about her regarding the home environment.
 As a result, she will need training in all areas, including domestic training.
+Zenna can live with dogs and schoolchildren but cannot live with cats.

 10. Toby